jyutzler/Bridge-Systems/system.md

 Otherwise use a Stayman to show 5-4 in the majors as follows:

 1NT — 2♣; 2♦
-   * pass: weak (5-4=4=0 distribution)
    * 2♥ or 2♠: that major, invitational
    * 3♥ or 3♠: the other major, game-forcing
-   * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)

 Over 2NT, a similar system applies but there are no invitational bids:

 2NT — 3♣; 3♦
    * pass: weak  (5-4=4=0 distribution)
    * 3♥ or 3♠: the other major, game-forcing
-   * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)

 Smolen does not apply over 3NT.